-Some will call me hopefully old fashioned.
+Some will call me hopefully old-fashioned.
 Feminist and those more liberal-minded will decry it as a way of life that is simply bloodshed, war, and women seen as a possession.
 It's not.
-A chivalrous man, has no desire to control and direct a woman's thoughts, but to allow her to live without constraint, loved unconditionally, free from pesky dragons and telemarketers.
-He will not only arm himself with the tools he as to protect her, but he will also smile when she takes up her own.
+A chivalrous man has no desire to control and direct a woman's thoughts, but to allow her to live without constraint, loved unconditionally, free from pesky dragons and telemarketers.
+He will not only arm himself with the tools he as to protect her, he will smile when she takes up her own.
 He will fight for her.
-He will fight with her.
+He will fight with

 Chivalry is NOT dead.

 Look at our military personnel, look at those people who responded after the terror attacks.
 Firemen, EMT's, the police.
 Nurses, doctors.
 A post-September 11 nation's no place for milquetoasts.
 We are living in a fallen world with entire societies that wish us harm, religions of "peace" that dictate to embrace them or die.
 This is not a time to sit home watching reality television when the dragons aren't just bigger, they're almost nuclear ready.